 2. Service Industries

 With the growth of janitorial, cleaning, landscaping and other services, these businesses are looking for ways to stay competitive and profitable.
-Giving them the ability to save time by setting up recurring payments and to accept payments on-site can help them improve their productivity.
+Giving them the ability to save time by setting up recurring payments and accepting payments on-site can help them improve their productivity.
 Yurko points out this market is generally underserved from an IT perspective and may represent a substantial opportunity for your business.

 3. Gyms and Fitness Centers